 TGay Editor: Modify the text inP289L27-31 (10.43.9.6) as follows:

-An EDMG STA requests first path beamforming training transmitting a BRP frame as part of a BRP setup or BRP training request that has the First Path Training subfield set to 1.
+An EDMG STA requests first path beamforming training by initiating a BRP transaction with a BRP frame containing a training request that has the First Path Training subfield set to 1.
 An EDMG STA that is first path beamforming capable and that receives a BRP frame with the First Path Training subfield equal to 1 shall set the First Path Training subfield to 1 in the frame that it sends in response to the reception of the BRP frame.